jasonbarbee/ansible-cisco-inventory/README.md

 # Ansible Cisco Inventory

-For onboarding a network to Cisco My Devices or Cisco TotalCare FAST and EASY.
+## Onboarding a network to Cisco My Devices or Cisco TotalCare FAST and EASY.
-For people who don't have time to install a collector, discover subnets, deal with SNMP issues, etc.

-## Goal: Help Make Cisco Inventories easier and automated.

 ## Why use this?
-1. You onboard the device once - add it to Ansible inventory.
-No SNMP or discovery guess work.
+1. No SNMP or discovery, no collector required.
-2. Automation - Go ahead and use Ansible for other things.
+2. Future Automation - Ansible is a powerful automation tool.
-3. No data leaves the network other than the CSV.
+3. Inventory isolation - No data leaves the network other than the CSV.
-4. Easy EOX reports and contract renewal quoting for customers.
+4. Cisco My Devices - EOX reports and contract renewal quoting for customers.
-5. Easy IOS version reports via Tagging or CSV export.
+5. Cisco My Devices - IOS version reports.
+Soon suggested versions, PSIRTs, and defer notices.
-6. Onboard customers to Cisco Totalcare without expensive Scanners or complicated Collectors.
+6. Export data to Cisco Totalcare using this toolset.
 7. Assessment tooling to run mass commands and backups for auditing your network.

-## Easy way - Docker
+## Docker - the easy way
-I have build a Docker image that has everything pre-built and ready to literally run a single command(maybe two) to scan a list of IPs.
+I built a Docker image that has everything pre-built and ready to run to scan a list of IPs.

 ```
 docker pull jasonbarbee/ansible-cisco-inventory